 The PAB shall establish a set of techniques as described in this paragraph 4 (the "Performance Assurance Techniques").

-The Performance Assurance Techniques shall be the techniques which the PAB considers can be applied to mitigate risks identified in the Performance Risk Register and to address any actual non-compliance that occurs.
+The Performance Assurance Techniques shall be the techniques which the PAB considers can be applied to mitigate SEC Risks identified in the Performance Assurance Risk Register and/or to address any actual non-compliance that occurs.

-These Performance Assurance Techniques may include:
+These Performance Assurance Techniques shall:

-preventative techniques — to promote assurance by acting early in the life cycle to avoid non-compliance;
+proactively promote compliance and minimise potential SEC Risk impacts before they occur;

-detective techniques — to identify evidence of areas of potential or actual non-compliance;
+identify evidence of areas of potential or actual non-compliance, and SEC Risk impacts that have occurred;

-corrective techniques — to remedy non-compliance and rectify or reduce SEC Risk impacts that have already occurred; and
+remedy non-compliance and rectify or reduce SEC Risk impacts that have already occurred; and

 encourage compliance to Code obligations and SEC Risk mitigation.